 - printer software

-- windows itself and its pieces
+- windows itself and its pieces, like services

 - cmd shells